2300012991Lu/Blind-Box/README.md

 # Blind-Box in C++

-A Container with O(1) random insert / get / erase
+A Container random insert / get / erase in with O(1)